willis7/slack/README.md

 ### Connecting to Slack

 To create a new client we first need to run:

 `client := slack.NewClient(token, mux)`

+You're required to provide an `EventMux` here because it would be a useless client if it didn't know how to handle events.
+No default Event mux is provided.

 To open a connection with Slack you will need to call:
 ``` go